 Formal acceptance of the Sunnyside PoO application document was received from the USFS in the quarter ended June 30, 2019.
 During the quarter ended September 30, 2019, the Company actively began public engagement meetings with local communities and authorities to seek required consents, prior to final approval of the PoO.
-Upon formal approval of the Sunnyside PoO, an initial exploration drilling program is planned to test for polymetallic copper-zinc-lead-silver mineralization on the Sunnyside Property, evidence for which is supported by previous historical diamond core drill intercepts on the property.

-To date, the Company's exploration of the Sunnyside Property has been limited to surface exploration pending approval from the USFS to commence drilling on the property.
+Previous exploration of the Sunnyside Property had been limited to surface exploration.
 Surface exploration in 2019 consisted of detailed 1:6000 surface geologic mapping, structural analysis, three-dimensional computer modeling and data compilation.
 A multiple element geostatistical analysis of the 2018 surface geochemical sampling (1,904 samples) collected over the northern half of the Sunnyside Property was also completed.